 Diagnosis begins in our onsite non-invasive vascular laboratory.
-Treatments often begin with risk factor modifications, including diet, exercise, programs to stop smoking and drugs to control high blood pressure, diabetes and cholesterol.
+Treatments often begin with risk factor modifications, including diet, exercise, programs to stop smoking, and drugs to control high blood pressure, diabetes, and cholesterol.
 Treatment may continue with catheter/stent treatments and if necessary, traditional open surgical approaches Each treatment is precisely tailored to the individual patient’s needs to provide maximum benefit with the least possible risk.

 Although we diagnose and treat all non-cardiac vascular diseases and disorders, the three most prominent include:

 Carotid Artery Disease involves the carotid arteries that carry blood from the heart up through the neck into the brain.
-The combination of weakened vessels from plaque build-up from fat and cholesterol, and the damage caused from smoking, causes the passages to become narrow resulting in carotid artery disease.
+The combination of weakened vessels from plaque build-up from fat and cholesterol, and the damage caused by smoking, causes the passages to become narrow resulting in carotid artery disease.
 Strokes are caused by carotid artery disease.

-Abdominal Aortic Aneurysm is a disease of the aorta, the largest artery in the body that is responsible for delivering blood to legs, GI tract, and kidney.
+Abdominal Aortic Aneurysm is a disease of the aorta, the largest artery in the body that is responsible for delivering blood to the legs, GI tract, and kidney.
 An AAA occurs when the wall of the aorta progressively weakens and begins to bulge.
 An AAA may continue to enlarge and eventually rupture if left untreated.
 A ruptured AAA is deadly.